+Solvency information in the dudiced.

-(1) Solvency information is not addited.
-(2) This estimated solvency ratio is a preliminary calculation made according to Coface's interpretation of Solvency II Regulations, using the Partial Internal Model.
+This estimated solvency ratio is a preliminary calculation made according to Coface's interpretation of Solvency II Regulations, using the Partial Internal Model.
 The result of the definitive calculation may differ from the preliminary calculation.
 The estimated solvency ratio is not audited.